Garrett Hampson Player Props: Marlins vs. Padres

 Garrett Hampson At The Plate

-- Hampson is hitting .248 with nine doubles, a home run and six walks.
+- Hampson is hitting .243 with nine doubles, a home run and seven walks.

-- Hampson will look to extend his four-game hitting streak.
-He's batting .308 during his last games.

-- Hampson has reached base via a hit in 22 games this season (of 36 played), and had multiple hits in three of those games.

-- Hampson has driven in a run in seven games this season (19.4%), including two games with multiple runs batted in.
+- In seven games this year (18.9%), Hampson has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.